 An introduction to mathematical reasoning in economics and business, this course covers: the methodology of operations research; profit and cost analysis; resource use and production decisions; input-output and macroanalysis; pricing and inventory decisions; capitalization of cash flows and growth; portfolio selection and investment.
-Prerequisites: MATH 111, 112 or permission of the instructor.
+Prerequisites: MATH 111, 112.
 Three credits.